brendanzab/language-garden/elab-stlc-unification-recovery/README.md

 allowing programmers to fix multiple errors before re-checking their program.

-To implement error recovery we add `Reported_error` sentinels to types and terms in our core language which are inserted whenever we run into errors during elaboration.
+To implement error recovery we add `Reported_error` sentinels to types and terms in our core language.
+These are inserted whenever we run into elaboration errors, allowing us to continue elaborating other terms.

 <!-- $MDX file=examples/readme.txt -->
 ```